kiran-crypto/Customer_feedback_chat_summarizer/README.md

 # Customer_feedback_chat_summarizer
-chatbot plays main role in collecting the details and ML model will prove that data is correct or not and can mange tsk of analyzing it.
+Chatbots play important role in collecting the information from users.
+From that data, the insights and hidden trends can be found out using the machine learning model developed by us.
+It have quality of analysis compared to many sentiment analysis models.
+Through that data parts, the relational customer's interest of buying a product.
+# Role of model.
+Mainly, this model focus on how data collected, data got mined and analyzed properly.
+Sklearn is one of the toolkit used to analysis of the data and intiguing trends make us feel comfortable to work with.
+Regression analysis has made through all of the collected data.
+Thereforth, Product sales would rise.
+Ecommerce sector has scope for this model fit.